gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	This sharpens the engineering implication further: coherence governs not only which transitions are selected and when they are allowed to complete, but also when non-transition must be actively maintained.
 - What Cycle 56 added is that governed stasis can persist across an additional slice without degradation, confirming that non-transition can remain stable across duration rather than requiring constant re-justification.
 - This sharpens the implication further: coherence governs not only selection, timing, and boundary conditioning, but also the persistence of non-transition across multiple consecutive slices.
+- No hysteresis effects observed yet: re-entry behavior after extended stasis remains untested.
+- No degradation or amplification of precursor pressure under repetition observed, but long-duration limits are still unknown.

 This sharpens the first-law-style interpretation further: constrained conservation of coherence through transformation and boundary-conditioned selection includes not only persistence, precursor accumulation, near-threshold holding, and governed stasis, but also strict maintenance of non-transition when admissible update conditions remain absent.